Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 This is a limesurvey plugin to create a downloadable pdf after a respondent completes a survey and show this content in the completed page.

-Because as far as I know, there is no option for a plugin to add functionality to the backend (ie It's not possible to create buttons with surveyspecific options, except for coding into the core, which would be erased after each update), this plugin uses markerquestions to configure.
+~~Because as far as I know, there is no option for a plugin to add functionality to the backend (ie It's not possible to create buttons with surveyspecific options, except for coding into the core, which would be erased after each update), this plugin uses markerquestions to configure.~~ There is a way to configure a plugin for a specific survey, and maybe in the future this plugin will use this option.
+This plugin, for the time being, makes use of a global plugin configuration and it uses markerquestion to configure survey specifics.
 This way you can make use of conditional logic provided by limesurvey's expression manager.
 These markerquestions are of type 'equation type'.
 You also have to provide templates (html/javascript/css) and upload them to a folder.
 In these templates you have to wrap your variables in {!-yourvariablename-!} (handlebar-exclamation mark-hyphen).

 ### Important